EdgarBarrantes/edgar.barrantes.dev/content/_til/fix-metamask-whitescreen-of-death.md

 ```

 Where:

-_USERNAME: your username_
+- USERNAME: your username
-_STRING: a particular string in your system, also in your case it might me dev edition_
+- STRING: a particular string in your system, also in your case it might me dev edition.
-\_UUID: The Internal UUID of the metamask extension, find it by pasting `about:debugging#addons` in your address bar, it's on the metamask extension, labeled as Internal UUID.
+- UUID: The Internal UUID of the metamask extension, find it by pasting `about:debugging#addons` in your address bar, it's on the metamask extension, labeled as Internal UUID.
-_NUMBER: Some number I don't know where it comes from, you might have several, find one where you can find the folder ending in `eengsairo.files`
+- NUMBER: Some number I don't know where it comes from, you might have several, find one where you can find the folder ending in `eengsairo.files`.
-\_UNKNOWNSTRING: Same as above, no idea where this comes from._
+- UNKNOWNSTRING: Same as above, no idea where this comes from.

 There's an sqlite database there, you can open it with [an SQLlite browser](https://sqlitebrowser.org/dl/).
 On `Browse Data` tab, in the file table, there is only one row (in my case), where the id is a number you should remember, let's call it **MAGICNUMBER**.